 When a debtor receives a discharge for their case, they may be on the first step towards financial freedom.
 However, the actual bankruptcy case is not closed yet.
 The bankruptcy trustee still needs to evaluate a debtor’s finances and make sure property is collected properly.

 If you are facing serious financial troubles, bankruptcy may be the solution for you.
-To learn more about your options during these proceedings and how a legal advisor can help you throughout the process, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+To learn more about your options during these proceedings and how a legal advisor can help you throughout the process, contact the Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number].